-For some positions (where specified by the Office) a New Zealand Security Intelligence Service check may be required.
+For some positions (where specified by the Office) a New Zealand Security Intelligence Service check and/or a New Zealand Police check may be required.

 For positions involving significant financial risk to the Office (eg, finance and payroll positions), candidates will be subject to a credit check.

 On appointment to a position, we require all employees to take an oath or affirmation of secrecy to comply with our secrecy provisions.

 Offers of employment are provisional until satisfactory clearance has been obtained.

 Any questions or assistance with your application or the interview process should be directed in the first instance to email@example.com.

 Back to top ↑